Find a DoctorPatient Portal

 Certain cancer treatments can damage nerves, leading to persistent tingling, numbness, or burning sensations in the hands and feet.

-In some cases, a clear cause cannot be identified even after evaluation.
-This is referred to as idiopathic neuropathy.
+In some cases, a clear cause cannot be identified even after a comprehensive evaluation.
+Published estimates vary, but approximately 25% to 46% of peripheral neuropathy cases may be classified as idiopathic.

 Neuropathy includes several different conditions with distinct causes and treatment approaches.
 Understanding the specific type of neuropathy is an important step in choosing the right care plan.